blowb/blowb-doc/setup-host/postfix.rst

 Configure Postfix for Admin
 ---------------------------

-We need to set up all mails which the root user is supposed to receive to be sent to you.
-``/etc/aliases`` is the file where postfix uses to set up mail aliases for users on the system.
-You may inspect this file to ensure that there are no strange aliases (e.g. root has already been aliased to a different person).
-Then after replacing ``you@example.com`` with your email address, Or run the following command on bash to add root as the alias of you and make the changed aliases file take effects:
+We need to set up all mails which the root user is supposed to receive to be sent to our own inbox. ``/etc/aliases`` is the file where postfix uses to set up mail aliases for users on the system.
+We may need to inspect this file to ensure that there are no strange aliases (e.g. root has already been aliased to a different person).
+Then after replacing ``me@example.com`` with our email address, run the following command on bash to add root as the alias of your email address and make the changed aliases file take effects:
 ::

-   sudo bash -c "echo 'root:  you@example.com' >>/etc/aliases" sudo newaliases
+   sudo bash -c "echo 'root:  me@example.com' >>/etc/aliases" sudo newaliases

 Send root a mail to see if it works: